FOREX-Dollar under pressure after Fed sparks easing hopes

 "Given mixed economic indicators of late, I doubt the Fed will embark on QE3 in September.
 If the Fed just extends the period of low rates, the impact on the currencies will be limited," said Makoto Noji, senior analyst at SMBC Nikko Securities.

-As U.S. economic indicators since the Fed's policy board last met on July 31 - Aug 1 were fairly upbeat, the market is now hunting for clues on the latest thinking of Fed Chairman Ben Bernanke, who will give a speech at the annual informal conference of central bankers and economists at a retreat in Jackson Hole at the end of this month.
+With the Fed policy in fresh focus, the market is waiting for Fed Chairman Ben Bernanke's speech at the annual informal conference of central bankers and economists in Jackson Hole, Wyoming, at the end of this month.

+Before that meeting, traders are also keen to see if European policy makers can take bold steps to stem the region's debt crisis.

+Expectations have grown in recent weeks that the European Central Bank will announce plans at its next policy meeting on Sept.
+6 to help lower Spanish and Italian bond yields, which some analysts believe will enable the euro to gain further.

 ** This Diary is filed daily ** ---------------------------------------------------------------